deliteser112/eclipse-platform-releng-buildtools/docs/configuration.md

 If you are not writing new code to implement custom features, is unlikely that you will need to make any modifications beyond simple changes to `application.xml` and `appengine-web.xml`.
-If you are writing new features, it's likely you'll need to add cronjobs, URL paths, Datastore indexes, and task queues, and thus edit those associated XML files.
+If you are writing new features, it's likely you'll need to add cronjobs, URL paths, and task queues, and thus edit those associated XML files.

 The existing codebase is configured for running a full-scale registry with multiple TLDs.
 In order to deploy to App Engine, you will either need to